 Nuwara Eliya Tea Region

-This is famous upcountry Sri Lanka’s tea-growing districts.
+This is the famous upcountry tea-growing district in Sri Lanka.

-Nuwara Eliya is also the most rugged and mountainous area, with the highest average elevation.
+Nuwara Eliya is also the most rugged mountainous area, with the highest average elevation in Sri Lanka.

 The average annual temperature varies between 11-20 C° and the recorded lowest temperature is 0.4 C° and the recorded highest temperature is 27.7 C°.